 The inspector viewed that the agency's staff training information; it indicated that the majority of staff had completed relevant mandatory training.
 It was identified that outstanding training updates required to be completed by staff had been booked.
-Staff indicated that their training had equipped them with the required knowledge and skills for their job roles.
+Staff indicated that their training was good and that it had equipped them with the required knowledge and skills for their job roles.

-The agency's provision for the welfare, care and protection of service users was reviewed.
+The agency's provision for the welfare, care and protection of service users was reviewed by the inspector.
 The organisation's policy and procedures reflect information contained within the Department of Health's (DOH) regional policy 'Adult Safeguarding Prevention and Protection in Partnership' July 2015 and outlines the procedure for staff in reporting concerns.
 The organisation has identified an Adult Safeguarding Champion (ASC).